 Selecting an iPad that's right for you can fast become a frustrating process.
-Throw in a small budget and making a decision can become even harder.
-The 2019 iPad is currently our favorite budget tablet from Apple, but we've gathered other noteworthy models to help you choose the one that fits your needs best.
+Throw in a small budget, and making a decision can become even harder.
+The 2020 iPad is currently our favorite budget tablet from Apple, but we've gathered two other noteworthy models to help you choose the one that fits your needs best.

 - Excellent price

 - Only supports first-generation Apple pencil